-Royal Tasmanian Botanical Gardens
+Royal Tasmanian Botanical Gardens - Hobart

-The Royal Tasmanian Botanical Gardens were established in 1818 and are located on the Queens Domain, just a short walk from Hobart's CBD.
+Established in 1818, the gardens are just a short walk from Hobart's CBD.

 Read more on Royal Tasmanian Botanical Gardens